You turn to us for voices you won't hear anywhere else.

 Now, not enough unions do it, honestly.
 Like, not nearly enough trade unions make real connections between the workers in the campaign and the workers’ own community.
 I sort of probably became known for that, second to the debate about organizing versus mobilizing, for very deliberately in every campaign I’ve ever run.
 First we chart the workplace, what’s called charting the workplace.
 We make sure we have all the correct leaders identified.
 The leaders are leading all of their co-workers in the struggle.
 Because in the private sector — right? — no staff can go in.
 This is all about the workers.
 Like, the rank-and-file workers have to run these campaigns, because it’s the private sector, which is where I’ve spent my life fighting.
 You know, we get arrested if we put our toe on the sidewalk.
 So, the essence of a good trade union organizer in this era has been we’re teachers, we’re coaches.
 We have to teach the workers everything.
 They actually have to execute their own campaigns.
 And that’s been true in every fight that I’ve had the pleasure of leading.

 So, once we have a majority built inside of a workplace — a nursing home, a hospital, fill in the blank — we then begin to chart very systematically.
 These are real words, “charting,” I’m using.
 We chart the workers’ connections to their faith leaders.
 Do they have a house of faith?
 Are they involved in the PTO?
 Are they involved in a local food bank?
 Do they volunteer to coach Little League or sports?
 Like, every worker has a ton of connections in their own community.
 And we systematically chart them.
 There’s probably five of us in the country who do this at the level I’m talking about — they’re in Chicago Teachers Union, too, by the way — like, who really dig in to show that the workers themselves can bring a whole new third front for power with them into the fight.
 And it’s been essential, frankly, to beat down the union busters in these kind of campaigns in the era when it’s easier to offshore jobs.
 It’s going to be true in Chattanooga, too.
-They’re going to have to have a hell of a community campaign around the workers, the 4,300 workers, who wish to keep celebrating as they go into their first contract negotiations, right?
+They’re going to have to have a hell of a community campaign around the workers, the 4,300 workers, who we should keep celebrating, as they go into their first contract negotiations, right?

 Remember, in the U.S., round one is winning a hard-as-hell election, where people are being terrified and terrorized daily and fired and all sorts of things.
 And part two is winning the first collective agreement, which is why I wrote the fourth book.
 And again, sorry, I’m not going to get to Leave No Power on the Table, the fifth book.
 But the fourth book —